Looking for the best welding helmet for your needs?

 Battery Powered Welding Helmet

-- Battery can be replaced or recharged when it runs flat/malfunctions
+- The battery can be replaced or recharged when it runs flat/malfunctions

 - Usually powered by standard AA or AAA batteries (cheap to obtain)

 - Being able to replace the battery means you won’t have to stall a job

 - Batteries need to be replaced often

 - Users must remember to manually turn the helmet on and off.
 This could cause injury if a wearer forgets to turn it on before use, and forgetting to turn it off can damage the battery